 Note: The road to Hana is extremely winding, so if you’re prone to carsickness, I would absolutely recommend taking some anti-nausea medication before you embark.

 When you arrive in Hana, one gorgeous spot to visit is the Waianapanapa State Park, with its rugged views and some stunning black sand beaches.
 As of 2021, you need need a reservation to visit Waianapanapa.
 You can make reservations here.

 It’s highly recommended to stay one or two nights in Hana, since it takes 3 hours to get there from the Kaanapali area , not including any stops you take.
 You’ll want some time to really explore the area in Hana!

-Check out a list of the best stops to make on the Road to Hana here
+Check out a list of the best stops to make and everything to know about the Road to Hana here.

 19. Helicopter ride